okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ### DeletionPolicy

 This policy can prevent resources from being deleted, or in some cases, back them up before the deletion.
 This will help prevent doing something really, really bad.

+Deletion Policy can take up the following values:

+1. Delete: AWS CloudFormation will delete the resource and all its content if applicable during stack deletion